-If you’re planning to have a local, organic thanksgiving this year, we thought it might be helpful to quickly let you know everything we will have in abundance this weekend at the market.
+If you’re planning to have a local, organic thanksgiving this year, we thought it might be helpful to let you know everything we will have in abundance this weekend at the market.
 This market is your chance to get everything you need to celebrate in the coming week.

-Other crops we’re harvesting now: peppers of all types (sweet, bell, hot, banana, poblano, shishitos), cherry tomatoes, eggplant, leeks, fennel, radishes, lettuces of all types, greens of all types (kale, dandelion, bok choi, and more)
+Other crops we’re harvesting now: peppers of all types (sweet, bell, hot, banana, poblano, shishitos), cherry tomatoes, eggplant, leeks, scallions, cauliflower, fennel, radishes, lettuces of all types, greens of all types (kale, dandelion, bok choi, and more)

 And Florida’s most special holiday treat: Roselle hibiscus! (pictured top right) We are harvesting this crop now for the holidays.
 Here are some ideas with clickable links.
 If you’re new to roselle, you can try it in a fresh tea for Thanksgiving (we prefer it chilled).
 If you’re more familiar with using this crop (or you’re feeling adventurous), use it as a local alternative to cranberries and try a “Florida cranberry” sauce.
 Other folks have found success using roselle in a simple syrup for cocktails, and the famous Jamaican Sorrel Christmas Drink.
 Another way to try it is as a jam.
 (Are you a member of our private Facebook group?
 If not, join our group now, and search for “roselle.”
 You will be truly inspired by over 30 posts from group members with unique ways they have prepared roselle hibiscus over the years!
 Join our “Veggie Success” group here.)